maths/moodle-qbank_gitsync/doc/exportrepofrommoodle.md

 ## Prerequisites
 - Set up the [webserver](webservicesetup.md) on the Moodle instance.
 - Set up your [local machine](localsetup.md).
-- Import a repo into Moodle using `importrepo.php` or create a repo from Moodle using `createrepo.php`.
+- Import a repo into Moodle using `importrepotomoodle.php` or create a repo from Moodle using `createrepo.php`.

 ## Exporting
-- From the commandline in the `cli` folder run `exportrepo.php`.
+- From the commandline in the `cli` folder run `exportrepofrommoodle.php`.
 There are a number of options you can input.
-List them all with `php exportrepo.php -h`.
+List them all with `php exportrepofrommoodle.php -h`.
 You can use -shortname or --longname on the command line followed by a space and the value.

 |Short|Long|Required value|
 |-|-|-|